OpenSUTD/discovery-week-working-title/README.md

 Do let us know if you can think of a better name for this event!
 That's why it's still a working title.

 ## What is this?
-Discovery Week is a 3 week long introduction to the SUTD community.
-It will last from 21st May - 7 June 2019.
+DiscoverSUTD  is a 3 week long introduction to the SUTD community.
+It will last from 13 September 2021 - 31 September 2021.

 It is currently a working title because the name is still in the midst of being decided.
 Afterall, it’s a 3 week event and no longer just one week!

-Discovery Week is organised by the team behind OpenSUTD.
+DiscoverSUTD is organised by the team behind OpenSUTD.

 OpenSUTD is modelled after the idea of an Open Organisation, and we have community standards for all members to abide by in order to ensure a good enviroment for members to learn and contribute effectively.